sxs-collaboration/sxscon-2024-tutorials/README.md

    ```

    Things should compile quite quickly because we've set up a cache on Oscar.
+   You can check the cache hit rate with `ccache -s`.

 ### Getting set up again after disconnecting